What a year of travel it’s been! Seven countries, three continents, and eight American states.

 Then it was three ferries across to Providence, Rhode Island and a morning wandering around a very quiet city and Brown University.

-10. Two days exploring Boston, Cape Cod & Salem, Massachusetts
+10. Two Days Exploring Boston, Cape Cod & Salem, Massachusetts

-The next stop on our road trip was the state of Massachusetts.
 We firstly headed to Cape Cod and spent a few hours in Provincetown which was a gorgeous seaside area that served the best lobster roll I’ve ever had.

-Our final stop in MA was Salem.
+Our final stop in Massachusetts was Salem.
 We had been here before when we first visited Boston, but I love the area so much.
 Hocus Pocus is one of my favourite films, so whenever I’m in Boston, visiting Salem is a must.

-11. Two days in Maine, travelling around Portland and Bar Harbor
+11. Two Days in Maine, Travelling Around Portland and Bar Harbor

 After Boston, we headed to Maine.
 A completely new state for both of us, but one I had read about quite a few times and could imagine in my mind.
-It was everything I had pictured and more.

 We had so much seafood, lobster and clam chowder that I haven’t been able to look at a lobster since.
 The food was amazing, the people were so kind and both Portland and Bar Harbor were exactly like settings of a summer romance novel.